 What to Bring

 Though not necessary, costumes are absolutely encouraged.
 Despite a focus on 16th Century England, you'll see getups from periods all over history — both fictional and non.
-It's not uncommon for Doctor Who or Batman to make an appearance, making it often seem like you stepped into Comic-Con with mead.
+It's not uncommon for Doctor Who or Batman to make an appearance, making it often seem like you stepped into Comic-Con with just a little more mead.

 Regardless of whether you choose to don a corset or khakis, plan to be comfortable.
 The park is almost exclusively outdoor with very little cover.
 Be sure to bring hats for sunny days and umbrellas when it looks like rain.
 Shoes should be comfortable and sturdy — heels don't work well in mud — and it's Texas, y'all, so don't forget the sunscreen.